This blog is about mainly local people, interesting places, agriculture and life or events in the countryside.

-Within 3 years, I’m planning to run my own guesthouse with a filed for vegetables as I wrote the reasons above.
+Within 3 years, I’m planning to run my own guesthouse with space for vegetables as started by my reasons reasons above.

-Currently, I’ve been searching and visiting empty houses and finding their owners and negotiating the condition etc.
+In the mean time, I’ve been searching for and visiting empty houses and finding their owners and negotiating the condition etc.

-At the same time, I’m enjoying working for the farm and trying to know this area more and get to know locals.
+Alongside this, I’m enjoying working for the farm and trying to know the local area and people here.
 That’s the topic of this blog 😉

 If you are interested and joining my project, feel free to contact me.

 It takes around 2 hours from Inashiki-city to Tokyo by train or car but here there is no nearest train station.
-That’s why this area is not known at all even though here is pretty close to Tokyo.
+Even though it’s not far, the area is not widely known due to the lack of local transport.

-It means this area still remains its own culture and tradition so that you can see the real locals’ life in Japan.
+This means the local area has retained its own culture and tradition so that you can see the real locals’ life in Japan.

 In the countryside, you can see beautiful rice fields with the horizon and spend your time calmly.
-You can enjoy getting to know deep locals.
+You can enjoy deeply getting to know the local people too.

 Welcome to Inashiki 🙂

-Finally I’ve found an abandoned house that is a nice condition and good enough size for a guesthouse and shared house in Inashiki, Ibaraki, Japan.
+Finally I’ve found an abandoned house that is in a nice condition and is a good enough size for a guesthouse and shared house in Inashiki, Ibaraki, Japan.

-I’m moving in the house at the end of August,2020 and starting renovating.
+I’m moving into the house at the end of August,2020 and starting renovating.

-I will keep updated about this progress 🙂
+I will keep updated about the progress 🙂